-In order to investigate our hypothesis that quantity drives assimilation in LE dorsal fricatives, we recorded twelve speakers producing words which were chosen to compare realisations of /k/ preceded by vowels which have the same fundamental PoA, but which differ in terms of their phonological length.
-We focused on two vowels, which we transcribe below, following Watson (2007c), as [I] and [i:], in order to compare the realisations of /k/ that occur following a short front high vowel and long front high vowel, keeping all other phonological parameters as similar as possible.
-These are widely referred to as the KIT and FLEECE vowels, following the system of keywords for lexical sets proposed to describe English vowel phonology in Wells (1982), and we adopt these labels here.
+In order to investigate our hypothesis that quantity drives assimilation in the PoA of LE dorsal fricatives, we recorded twelve speakers producing words which were chosen to compare realisations of /k/ preceded by vowels which have the same fundamental PoA, but which differ in terms of their phonological length (i.e. their quantity).
+We focused on two vowels, which we transcribe below, following Watson (2007c), as [1] and [i:], in order to compare the realisations of /k/ that occur following a short front high vowel and long front high vowel, keeping all phonological parameters other than those we aim to focus on as similar as possible.
+These vowels are widely referred to as the KIT and FLEECE vowels, following the system of keywords for lexical sets proposed to describe the vowel phonology of English in Wells (1982), and we adopt these labels here.